RIPE-NCC/ripe-database-documentation/docs/23.Appendices/08-Appendix-H--PGP-Authentication-Method.md

   object.
 In this example [syncupdates](../Update-Methods/Syncupdates/#syncupdates) is used for it.
   * You need to create a file with the updated object.
-  * This file must be signed by your private key running the next command: `gpg --clearsign --armor --default-key
+  * This file must be signed by your private key running the next command: `gpg --clearsign --armor --default-key F9C96367 file `.
-    <last 8 hexadecimal values> file `.
 This command will generate an .asc.
   ```
   gpg: using "F9C96367" as default secret key for signing
   edtop:~ $